Equations in virtually abelian groups: languages and growth: Solution languages in virtually abelian groups

 \begin{proof} We have from Lemma \ref{lem:virtual_sols}, that the solution language is a finite union across valid choices of transversal vectors \((t_1, \ \ldots, \ t_n)\) of

 where \(A_{(t_1, \ \ldots, \ t_n)}\) is the solution set to a system of twisted equations in \(H\).
-As finite unions of EDT0L languages are EDT0L (Lemma \ref{EDT0L_closure_properties_lem} (1)), it suffices to show that (\ref{soln_lang_eqn}) is EDT0L.
+Since the class of languages accepted by \(n\)-variable finite-state automata is closed under finite unions, it suffices to show that (\ref{soln_lang_eqn}) is accepted by an \(n\)-variable finite-state automaton.